phase2/particle/README.md

 // Import local Sass (which in turn imports Bootstrap Sass) import './_button.scss';

-// Req.
-1 of a component: name export const name = 'button';
+// Requirement 1 of a component: name export const name = 'button';

-// Req.
-2 of a component: disable function export function disable() {}
+// Requirement 2 of a component: disable function export function disable() {}

-// Req.
-3 of a component: enable function. `$context` is `$(document)` in PL, and `context` in Drupal export function enable($context) {
+// Requirement 3 of a component: enable function. `$context` is `$(document)` in PL, and `context` in Drupal export function enable($context) {

   // `.button()` is only available because of `import 'bootstrap/js/src/button';` above